stephaneghozzi/zifco-data-processing/README.md

 - "data-processing.Rproj" is the RStudio project used for development and execution of the R scripts

+- "issues.txt" a list of issues (possible improvements) for this project

 - "pipeline.R" is the R script containing the various functions called to load, process and export ZIFCO data, as well as perform various checks

 - "README.txt" is this document